acidmasculinity/acidmasculinity.github.io/_source/psychology/stenner.md

 year: 2005
 ---

-Political scientist Karen Stenner asserts stuff.
-The book is very saneist in parts.
+Political scientist Karen Stenner posits an "authoritarian predisposition" underlying contemporary measures of authoritarianism.
+Unfotunately, *The Authoritarian Dynamic* comes across as very saneist in parts.